 After exploring many “styles” of yoga, I discovered a passion for alignment-based Vinyasa Flow which I often combine with my love of music.
 Vinyasa yoga allowed me to develop a more loving relationship with my breath after the contrived breathing patterns in my flute practice.
 It also helped me to find a freedom from the rigidity of the daily grind.

 After a particularly difficult time in my life I began to think more seriously about teaching Yoga and sharing my geeky joy for Yoga.
 Feeling a little lost in life led me all the way to New York to take my first teacher training with OM Yoga School.
 Since then I’ve worked with many established and influential teachers but it was at my Advanced Vinyasa Yoga Teacher Training with Jason Crandell where I really felt I found my voice in yoga.
-My training in sequencing and anatomy provide the basis for an embodied and holistic practice.
+I now have the privilege of regularly assisting Jason on his advanced teacher training.

 The idea of “Stillness in Motion” is about being honest with your yoga practice.
 After all it is a practice and not something to be achieved.
 Yoga shouldn’t be about taking yourself too seriously, forcing or grasping.
 I want you to leave my classes feeling like it’s your practice, to develop a relationship with yourself and open up to the joy of being embodied and present.

 I teach alignment-based Vinyasa yoga in Brighton and Hove, and my classes focus on a strong, slow, deep and flowing sequence of postures energised by a community yoga setting.
 I believe that the meditation of moving and breathing in Vinyasa flow yoga encourages a feeling of space and rest like no other.
 I offer Vinyasa flow yoga classes, workshops and 1-2-1 sessions for all levels from absolute beginners to seasoned practitioners.